This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 How to Thread The Bobbin

-Place your spool on the pin and guide the thread around the tension disk.
+Start by placing your thread spool on the pin, then guide it firmly around the tension disk.

 Common Threading Mistakes to Avoid